cfpb/consumerfinance.gov/docs/deployment.md

 - copy the artifact to the system
 - execute the artifact, with the -d (destination) argument, `./artifact.zip -d destination-dir`.
-This will unpack the files, create a new virtualenv, and install all of the wheels in `wheels/` into that virtualenv. **Important Note:** This should be done with the same python interpreter that will run the application.
+This will unpack the files, create a new virtualenv, and install all of the wheels in `wheels/` into that virtualenv. **Important Note:** This should be done with the same Python interpreter that will run the application.
 For example, on our servers this means using [`scl enable`](https://linux.die.net/man/1/scl) to specify a particular Python version from
 [Software Collections](https://www.softwarecollections.org/en/scls/?search=python).